 2357 - Frank Lloyd Wright: The Man and his Architecture

-The American Institute of Architects (AIA) hailed him as the "greatest American architect of all time."
-Frank Lloyd Wright had great contempt for the AIA, yet he would have agreed with their assessment of him.
-He compared himself to Michaelangelo.
+The American Institute of Architects hailed him as the “greatest American architect of all time.”
+Frank Lloyd Wright had great contempt for the American Institute of Architects; yet, he would have agreed with their assessment of him.
+He compared himself to Michelangelo.
 He was a romantic intellectual who was opinionated, eccentric, and arrogant.
-He was an author, philosopher, teacher, lover of fast cars, custom-made clothing, intelligent women, and Beethoven symphonies.
-His residential designs include Fallingwater, called "the greatest home ever designed."
-Slides, videos, and handouts will highlight his designs of places of worship and civic and business buildings, including the Guggenheim Museum, the Johnson Wax headquarters, and the Marin County administrative complex.
+He was an author, philosopher, and teacher.
+He loved fast cars, custom-made clothing, intelligent women, and Beethoven symphonies.
 His legacy, beyond architecture, includes films, plays, books, and a Simon and Garfunkel song about him.
-His designs grace retail shelves on items from toys to clothing to napkins.
+His designs grace retail shelves on countless items including toys, clothing, pillows, neckties, wristwatches, and napkins.
 Join us as we examine his philosophy of organic architecture and his colorful life.
-Lecture (plus Questions)
+His residential designs include Fallingwater, called the “greatest home ever designed."
+Slides, videos, and handouts will highlight his designs of homes, places of worship, civic and business buildings, including the Guggenheim Museum, the Johnsons Wax headquarters, and the Marin County administrative complex.
+Lecture (plus Questions); Viewing Videos

 Required fields are indicated by .